wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 6.0.21 =
+* Enhancement: Text widget now can parse the map shortcode
+* Enhancement: Client JS scripts now loaded on demand if widget or short code are active.
+In other words, page that does not contain map won't load the JS
+* Enhancement: Added config option to set the map language by adding the 'language' to the Google map API.
+Please refer to config tooltip or dock.
+* Bug: The geo mashup checkbox is not ticked when widget page is loaded, assuming it has a backbend value

 = 6.0.20 =
 * Enhancement: Important: the short code builder is now located on its dedicated page instead of under post/page editor.
 After plugin installation look for the 'Google Map' menu item on the left hand side of your WP admin.
 This makes sure that post/page edit page is loaded quicker.
 The downside for now, is that you have to manually copy the generated shortage into your target page/post.